exo-lang/exo-artifact/README.md

 ### Running exo's unit tests

 If you would like to run exo's unit tests, follow these steps...
+(TODO)

 ### Running the GEMMINI tests

 Unfortunately, we are not able to provide reproduction scripts for our GEMMINI timings because they require access to prototype hardware.
 However, you can do this instead...
+(TODO)

 ## Installing locally